bookofproofs/bookofproofs.github.io/_sources/history/20th-century/meinhardt.md

 ### Mathematical Profile (Excerpt):
 * Already at this time the Soviet Army was in control of Mühlhausen, the city in which Hans was living, and it became part of the German Democratic Republic in 1949.
 * Hans began his school education in Mühlhausen.
-* This led to the erecting of the Berlin Wall in August 1961 but by this time the Meinhardt family had become one that had "deserted the Republic", to use a GDR term.
 * The rest of Hans Meinhardt's education was in West Germany.
 * Meinhardt attended the University of Heidelberg and the University of Cologne where he studied mathematics and physics.
 * The Institute of Genetics, the first institute at a German university that was exclusively dedicated to research in molecular biology, was opened in 1962 and at the opening ceremony Niels Bohr gave the lecture "Light and life revisited."
 Meinhardt, a student at Cologne at this time, attended this lecture.